 - Targeted groups/tools/users: Cloud Application Manager, Monitoring Service

-- Intent: To permit Cloud Application Manager's application lifecycle management (ALM) capabilities.
+- Intent: To permit Cloud Application Manager's application lifecycle management (ALM) capabilities and to enable Monitoring.

 - Change Requests: While this policy is applied by default, the standard CAM policy is intended to be customizable.
 If you would like to alter the ALM capabilities of Cloud Application Manager, please submit a ticket describing the policy you wish to apply.

 - Policy Summary